finos/common-domain-model/documentation/source/documentation.rst

     		[synonym FpML value linkId]
     }

-Rosetta syntax convention is for attribute names to be expressed in lower case, and a warning will be generated by the grammar if this is not the case.
+CDM syntax convention is for attribute names to be expressed in lower case, and a warning will be generated by the grammar if this is not the case.
 Attribute names need to be unique within the context of a class (and within the context of the base class, if a class extends another class), but can be duplicated across classes.
-The semi-column ``;`` acts as the terminal character for the attribute specification, with associated synonyms and rules being positioned underneath that specification line.
+The semi-column ``;`` acts as the terminal character for the attribute specification, with associated synonyms being positioned underneath that specification line.

 Enumerations
 ~~~~~~~~~~~~